21 Online Shopping Statistics to Keep in Mind in 2023

 Holidays are always special times for retail businesses.
 The following online shopping statistics will show what happens around two of the most popular festivities — Cyber Week and Christmas.

-In 2020, holiday retail sales in the United States were forecasted to reach $755.3 billion.
+In 2022, holiday retail sales in the United States were forecasted to reach $942.6 billion, a 6% year-over-year increase.

 Ivan Kreimer is a freelance content writer for hire who creates educational content for SaaS businesses like Leadfeeder and Campaign Monitor.
 In his pastime, he likes to help people become freelance writers.
 Besides writing for smart people who read sites like Getsitecontrol, Ivan has also written in sites like Entrepreneur, MarketingProfs, TheNextWeb, and many other influential websites.